 Inflation Rate in Indonesia averaged 8.90 percent from 1997 until 2022, reaching an all time high of 82.40 percent in September of 1998 and a record low of -1.17 percent in March of 2000.
 This page provides - Indonesia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Indonesia is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Indonesia to stand at 3.50 in 12 months time.
-In the long-term, the Indonesia Inflation Rate is projected to trend around 3.00 percent in 2022, according to our econometric models.
+Inflation Rate in Indonesia is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia Inflation Rate is projected to trend around 3.50 percent in 2023 and 3.00 percent in 2024, according to our econometric models.